 Most bedspreads are available in wide ranges of colors or patterns to appease the artistic side of yourself and some brands offer matching bed sheets, pillowcases and more for a complete overhaul of your bedroom.

 Warmer than a set of Bed Sheets Alone

 Some people choose to only use a bed spread during the winter months, when temperatures plummet and heating costs increase.
 If you don’t want to make the air in your bedroom stuffy or overly warm, then a bedspread can add additional warmth to your bedroom without increasing heating costs.

 It is also a controlled source of heat, as you can move the bed spread to different parts of the bed for yourself or your partner.
 This is especially helpful when the two people sharing the bed prefers different levels of heat during the night, even in the winter months.

-You might want to check also: Best Duvet Blanket for Everyone
+You may want to check out: Best Duvet Blanket for Everyone

 Now that you know the differences between a bed sheet and a bedspread, you should be able to make a wise decision of what product would best suit your individual needs and that of your partners.
 Look at different options if you live an in climate where the temperature fluctuates or avoid a heavy, thick bedspread if the climate is hot and humid year round.

 What do you prefer?
 A fully made bed with bed sheets and a bedspread or one over the other?
 Let us know in the comments below and tell us why you prefer this product!